imagineLife/big-site/content/mongo/performance/collations.md

 ```

 ## Using indexes with collations

+Can create _indexes_ that over-ride collations.
+Indexes can even use a different collation that was defined on the collection.
+The query must explicitly match the collation to leverage any specifically named collation.

 Here, creating an index on name that OVERRIDES the default collation AND any collection-level-defined collations.